Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Background

 \subsection{IEC 61850 Sampled Values}

-IEC 61850 SV is a publisher-subscriber protocol used for three-phase current and voltage measurements reporting from MUs to IEDs.
+IEC 61850 SV is a publisher-subscriber protocol used for reporting three-phase current and voltage measurements from Merging Units (MUs) to IEDs.
 MUs publish SV frames in multicast, whereas IEDs process only the SV streams to which they are subscribed.
-The protocol was initially introduced in IEC 61850-9-2, further refined in IEC 61850-9-2LE, and ultimately standardized in IEC 61869-9.
-Various SV frame publishing rates are specified based on system frequency and application requirements.
-In digital substations, the most used rates are 4000 and 4800 frames per second for 50 Hz and 60 Hz power systems, respectively.
-Additionally, the standard defines the structure of SV frames, including the \texttt{smpCnt} field, a counter that increments with each published frame and resets to zero every second.
-Consequently, the \texttt{smpCnt} value ranges from zero to the number of frames published each second minus one.
-This part of the standard provides a certain level of determinism on the specific arrival time of each of the SV frames marked with a specific \texttt{smpCnt} value.
-In fact, given a specific second $i$, a predefined number of frames per second $FS$, and a \texttt{smpCnt} field value $c$, the theoretical frame arrival time $F_a^e (i,c)$ is computed as follows:
+The protocol was introduced in IEC 61850-9-2, further refined in IEC 61850-9-2LE, and ultimately standardized in IEC 61869-9.
+In digital substations, the most common SV frame publishing rates are 4000 and 4800 frames per second for 50 Hz and 60 Hz power systems, respectively.
+The standard also defines the structure of SV frames, including the \texttt{smpCnt} field, a counter that increments with each published frame and resets every second; the \texttt{smpCnt} value therefore ranges from zero to $FS-1$.
+This provides a certain level of determinism in the arrival time of each SV frame: for a given second $i$ and a \texttt{smpCnt} value $c$, the theoretical frame arrival time is $F_a^e(i, c) = i + c/FS$, with $c \in \{0, 1, \dots, FS - 1\}$.

-As it will be discussed in Section IV, the determinism in the frames’ arrival time gives an information advantage to discern legitimate and malicious SV frames, detect MitM attacks, and locate compromised IEDs within the OT communication network.
-To further increase the determinism of the SV frames arrival time, as recommend in IEC 61850-90-4, priority tags and proper communication network engineering should be used to ensure the lowest possible latency for SV frames \cite{zhou_propagation_2022}.
+This determinism across publishing periods provides an information advantage to discern legitimate and malicious SV frames, detect MitM attacks, and localize compromised IEDs within OT communication network.
+To further increase this determinism, as recommended in IEC 61850-90-4, priority tags and proper communication network engineering should be used to ensure the lowest possible latency and jitter for SV frames \cite{zhou_propagation_2022}.